v-rajagt/IntuneDocs/intune/protect/mobile-threat-defense.md

 ![Image showing a Mobile Threat Defense access granted](./media/mobile-threat-defense/MTD-image-4.png)

 > [!NOTE]
 > You can use multiple Mobile Defense vendors with a single Intune tenant.
 However, when two or more vendors are configured for use for the same platform, all devices that run that platform must install each MTD app and scan for threats.
-Failure to submit a scan for any configured MTD app results in the device being marked as at risk.
+Failure to submit a scan from any configured app results in the device being marked as non-compliant.

 ## Mobile Threat Defense partners